vastlimits/uberAgent-config/README.md

 | `config`      | Compiled configuration as individual source files.
 Use the contents of this folder for your **deployment with any uberAgent version**. |
 | `config-dev`  | Contains files that cannot be used without further processing, such as transpilation.
 Do not use the contents of this folder on your endpoints unless you know what you're doing. |
 | `config-dist` | Compiled configuration as configuration archive (`*.uAConfig`).
 Use the contents of this folder for your **deployment with uberAgent 7.1+**. |

+## uberAgent Configuration Update Automation

+While the configuration for uberAgent UXM typically does not change much, the configuration for uberAgent ESA changes daily, as the included sigma rules are updated daily.

+To make your life easier, we wrote a PowerShell script that automates the configuration file pulling, filtering, and bundling.
+You can find more information in [Tools/InvokeuberAgentConfigDownload](Tools/InvokeuberAgentConfigDownload).

 ## Help and Support